discordjs/guide/guide/sequelize/currency.md

 });
 ```

-We're defining an `.add()` method to our currency collection.
-We'll use it quite frequently, so having a method for it makes our lives easier.
-We'll also add a `.getBalance()` method so that we'll always get a number.
+This defines an `.add()` method to our currency collection.
+You'll use it quite frequently, so having a method for it makes your life easier.
+A `.getBalance()` method is also defined, to ensure that a number is always returned.

 ### [beta] Ready event data sync